 With so much beauty along the west coast of Ireland, this tour is the best way to pack it all in!

 Most people know Ireland for lush greenery, rolling hills and beautiful stone houses.
-Well, this day trip by train is undoubtedly the way to see all that.
+Well, hopping on one of the Burren day trips from Dublin is undoubtedly the way to see all that.

 Head out at 7 a.m. and stop by Limerick to see the historic sites, Bunratty Castle and Folk Park (a reconstructed 19th-century village).
 Then take a scenic trip through the one-of-a-kind landscape of the Burren before taking the gentle train ride back to Dublin.
 It sounds like a dream!